bpanel-org/bpanel-docs/docs/quick-start.md

 To spin up your webapp, server, a bcoin node on regtest, and generate 50 regtest BTC for your primary wallet, clone & navigate to this repo then:
 1. Run `npm install` to create a secrets.env file.
-2. Run `docker-compose up -d` (add `--build` if you install more dependencies)
+2. Run `docker-compose up -d bcoin` (add `--build` if you install more dependencies)
+3. Run `npm run start:poll`
-3. Navigate to http://localhost:5000 to see your webapp.
+4. Navigate to http://localhost:5000 to see your webapp.
 Requests to `\node` will get get forwarded to your bcoin node.

+There is a docker container to run your app in parallel (`docker-compose up app`) however due to some bugs with npm uninstalling git dependencies when running an install, the docker environment doesn't work as expected and so it is recommended to run the app locally.

 For local development, you run just the bcoin docker container (`docker-compose up -d bcoin`) and then `npm run start:dev` (or `npm run start:poll` for Mac since webpack's watch behaves strangely